 Very few radio stations made any sort of changes during the War, since access to construction materials and new equipment was severely restricted by the War Production Board.
 Broadcast stations were required to repair failed tubes and related devices in preference to purchasing new tubes or replacing equipment.
 By 1943, however, the end was in sight, and in September, 1943, the FCC established a Radio Technical Planning Board to plot a course for the industry in the immediate aftermath of the War.
 Among the changes recommended by the Board was a wholesale realignment of the VHF spectrum, which resulted in the relocation of the FM broadcast band and (after a few years as a secondary allocation) the elimination of television channel 1.
 Nobody in Providence noticed these changes, however, as Rhode Island had neither FM nor television stations.
 (One reference points to a Cherry & Webb experimental television station, W1XDZ, but we can find no evidence that the station, if it existed at all, operated as late as 1940.)

-The FCC maintained a freeze on applications through the end of the War, and by the beginning of 1947, despite having granted hundreds of applications for new and modified facilities, the Commission had a backlog of more than 300 applications awaiting to be examined.
+The FCC maintained a freeze on applications through the end of the War, and by the beginning of 1947, despite having granted hundreds of applications for new and modified facilities, the Commission had a backlog of more than 300 applications waiting to be examined.
 The FCC declared a three-month moratorium on broadcast applications so it could process the backlog, and in May, 1947, it declared itself once again open for business.
 On the “standard broadcasting” band, better known as ”AM”, three new stations were granted in Providence, all daytimers.
-Inter-City Broadcasting got 1000 watts on 1110 kHz as WHIM, with studios on the downtown Providence waterfront.
+Inter-City Broadcasting got 1000 watts on 1110 kHz as WHIM, with studios on the downtown Providence waterfront, in October, 1946.
 Community Broadcasting Service—we're not sure if this is the Horace Hildreth interests from Maine, or something unrelated—put WNAF on the air with 500 watts on 1290, from a transmitter site on the waterfront in East Providence.
 Finally, Rhode Island Broadcasting Company started WRIB (1220), with 250 watts and studios at the Narragansett Hotel.

 Entering 1948, the FCC had granted five new FM stations in the Providence market.
 WPRO, WEAN, and WJAR had all received construction permits (for full-power signals on 92.3, 94.1, and 95.5 MHz, respectively); the owners of WFCI had received a “conditional grant” for 20 kW on 101.5 MHz, to be licensed to Pawtucket; and the first permit for a stand-alone FM in Rhode Island was granted to Augustus M. Wilson's Colonial Broadcasting Company (from Putnam, Connecticut), on 107.7 MHz, as WLIV.
 WLIV and WPRO-FM both made it on the air in April, 1948, and WJAR-FM started up the following month.
 (WEAN-FM was still unbuilt at the end of 1948.)
 The Providence Journal Company, publishers of the morning Providence Journal and the afternoon Evening Bulletin, started another stand-alone FM on the air, WPJB (105.1) in July, with studios in the newly-added fourth floor of the Journal building, 75 Fountain St. in downtown Providence.
 Also making an appearance in 1948 was a construction permit for WPAW (1380 Pawtucket), another 500-watt daytimer.